 Tensions boil at post office, leading to hostile work environment and mail dumping allegations

-by Mark McDermott, Chelsea Sektnan, and James Whitely
+, Chelsea Sektnan, and James Whitely

 Problems within the United States Postal Service have led to local postal carriers being forced to deliver mail late into the night and supervisors allegedly ordering the dumping of bulk mail at the Redondo Beach Main Post Office.